jh-evans/readthedocs/docs/source/index.rst

 2. All code paths are terminated at a ``return``
 3. Any code that searches for something can fail

 One way to address the first point is to use pre-conditions and return an appropriate failure instance.
+The Darien Library supports you here with its calls to ``FailureUtils.oneINull`` and
+``FailureUtils.theNull``.

-For point 2., this approach catches exceptions and returns them as a ``FailureException``.
-This style is preferred over throwing an exception out of the current method as this might be a long way from the point of generation, reducing mediation options.
+For point 2., the Darien approach is to return those exceptions you can wrapped in a ``FailureException``.
+This style is preferred over throwing an exception as where it is caught might be a long way from the point of generation, reducing options for addressing the issue.
 However, doing this is a matter of style and preference.
-There is nuance here.

-Code that searches for an item in one way or another is quite common. a search mail fail as the otem cannot be found.
+Code that searches for an item is common.
+A search will fail when the item cannot be found.
 The following extracts the right-hand side of a string containing a hyphen of the form "lhs-rhs".

 .. code-block:: java
   :linenos: